derekjchow/kelvin/fpga/ip/README.md

 # Generating the Ibex Core

-This document describes the process for generating the custom `rv_core_ibex` IP block for the Kelvin SoC.
+This document describes the process for generating the custom `rv_core_ibex` IP block for the CoralNPU SoC.

 The IP is generated using the `ipgen.py` script from the OpenTitan repository.
 This script takes an IP template and a configuration file as input and generates a concrete IP block in an output directory.